 At first, a hybrid work model seems straight forward — employees work from an office for some days, and elsewhere others.
 But there are actually many different models (and variations on these) that are meant to take into account different attributes of the organization, from business model, function and size to company culture and location.

 Fully distributed team

-Not a hybrid model, but a pure remote model pioneered by the likes of GitLab, Zapier, and Automatic.
+Not a hybrid model, but a pure remote model pioneered by the likes of GitLab, Zapier, and Automattic.
 We should expect more companies to follow the path to becoming fully distributed, but it will still be a minority.
 Expect many startups to begin fully distributed, since it reduces costs and can make hiring easier, but as they grow they’ll often shift to hybrid models.

 Being fully distributed requires intentionality in how you structure work processes.
 You have to actively design systems that facilitate information flow and cultivate belonging.
 However, because everyone is remote, there is a more of a level playing field, so in some ways it is the easier path.